Updated August 10, 2022

 It’s all too easy to fixate on the process of change, rather than the purpose.
 When the journey is such a long and involved one, there’s a greater potential for losing sight of the destination.

-It’s essential to compellingly promote the future state.
+It’s essential to compellingly promote the future state, particularly in your leadership communications.
 How will the change improve working conditions, efficiencies or satisfaction for everyone by replacing something suboptimal?
 Sell the positive outcome, not the change.

 Encourage employees to visualize the outcome.
 Incorporate visual representations, particularly if the change is a less tangible one (such as to core computer systems).
 Doing this will increase positive perspectives and reduce the uncertainty that undermines employees’ willingness to accept change.